pawarherschel/UniOfAalto2ndPhase/analytical.typ

 - #[#link("https://en.wikipedia.org/wiki/Prisoner's_dilemma")[Prisoner's dilemma]<links>]

 = Final Words
 I hasn't played that many board games, let alone board games with complex rulesets which require more than 10 minutes to learn.
 So, making a board game was an interesting challenge.
-Another thing is that I'm accoustomed to hiding the complex looking formulae behind code, so showing them in an easy to use manner was not that easy, especially with the limited number of pages I could use.
+Another thing is that I'm accoustomed to hiding the complex looking formulae behind code, so showing them in an easy to use manner wasn't that easy, especially with the limited number of pages I could use.

 Also, I can only make games and programs if I'm personally interested in using them.
 To do that, I had imbue the game with my emotions.
 I wanted to make the players feel increasing amounts of hope and optimism, just as I felt.
 However, I didn't want them to feel the mental damage.
 It's not supposed to be that kind of game.